2016 Speed Skate-Skate Ski Duathlon

 Cancellation: the race will be cancelled if the KTUU weather station temperature is below +5 degrees F at noon on Sunday.

-Technique & Start Format: There will be categories for individual, relay, men, women, mixed, and kids.
+Technique & Start Format: There will be categories for individual, relay, men, women, mixed, and no-competitive.
 The skating will be first, skiing second.
 The clock will be running from the beginning of the skating until the end of the skiing.
 Any type of skates (speedskates, nordic skates, hockey skates, figure skates) or skis can be used.
 Nordic skaters have consistently placed highest.
 The order of the races will be: Women (ages 14+), Men (ages 14+), Non-Competitive (all ages), Relays (ages 14+).
 The Non-Competitive race will not be timed.
-Kids are age 13 and younger on December 31, 2013.
 Competitors may compete in the Women’s or Men’s and the Relays for one race fee.
 Non-Competitive participants can compete in either the relay or individual.
 Racers should arrange themselves in the starting area so that faster racers are in front of less competitive racers.
 Please be considerate of your fellow competitors.
 It is helpful if you can bring with you one person who can count laps for you.

 Course & Distance: Women will do 3 km of skating and 3 km of skiing, or 8 laps around the oval, and then 3 laps around the skate-ski track.
 Men will do 4 km of skating and 4 km of skiing, or 10 laps around the oval and 4 laps around the skate ski track.
 Men and Women relays will both do the 4km and 4 km distance.
-For the kids category the distances will be 3 laps around the oval (1.2 km) and one lap around the skate-ski track, with kids 13 and under doing 3 laps around the oval and 1 lap around the skate-ski track.
+For the Non Competitive category the distances will be 5 laps around the oval (1.2 km) and one lap around the skate-ski track, with kids 13 and under doing 3 laps around the oval and 1 lap around the skate-ski track.

 The start and finish will be on the east side of the oval.
 Spectators should be able to see the racers on the entire course.

-Hosts: Alaska Speedskating Club (ASC), Alaska Mountaineering and Hiking (AMH), and Alaska Pacific University (APU).
+Hosts: Alaska Speedskating Club (ASC), Alaska Mountaineering and Hiking (AMH).

 Pre-Race Activities: Learn basic speedskating skills at any of the speedskating practices at the oval.
 Instruction is free.
 See the calendar for times.